solo-io/service-mesh-for-less-blog/README.md

 ```

 ### Results across three 10 minute runs:
-- lowest P50 latency `4.1ms`
+- average P50 latency ~`4.48ms`
-- highest P99 latency `6.5ms`
+- average P95 latency ~`5.19ms`

-From these results, we can derive that the addition of sidecars to our test application adds around `2.6ms - 4.4ms` of latency to our application round-trip for our 3-tier service.
+From these results, we can derive that the addition of sidecars to our test application adds around `2.91ms` (p50) to `3.37ms` (p95) of latency to our application round-trip for our 3-tier service.
 Full results for the Linkerd tests can be seen in the `/experiment-data` directory

 ## Istio Sidecar mTLS testing with v1.22.0